Podcast: What Were You Thinking? with Dana Goldstein (September 28, 2021)

 From the Mixed-Up Files, April 22, 2021.

 “How I Save the Bees”: Scholastic’s On Our Minds blog, April 16, 2021.

 “Doing Scary Things”: L. E. Carmichael’s Cantastic Authorpalooza, March 12, 2021.

 Book Q&As with Deborah Kalb, March 3, 2021.

 Q & A with Scholastic (April 13, 2020)

-I sat down with my amazing editor at Scholastic, Amanda Shih, so she could ask me some questions about my upcoming book due to be released in March 2021, The Beekeepers: How Humans Changed the World of Bumble Bees.
+I sat down with my amazing editor at Scholastic, Amanda Shih, so she could ask me some questions about my book The Beekeepers: How Humans Changed the World of Bumble Bees.

 Amanda: Hi, Dana!

 Amanda: Let’s talk about your upcoming book, The Beekeepers.
 Can you give us a one-sentence summary of the book?